mravendi/mravendi.github.io/_posts/tips_lr.md

 # ML Tips and Tricks

-The machine learning and data science fields are based on some fundamentals and many tips and tricks.
+The machine learning and data science fields are based on some fundamentals and many techniques.
 In this post, I will share some of the important techniques that can help improve the performance of your ML models.

 ## Basic Setup
+The focus of this post is about developing deep learning models.
+However, the techniques introduced are applicable to other ML algorithms.
+We assume to have the training, validation, and test datasets.
+We use the training dataset to train the model.
+The validation dataset is used to track the model's performance during training.
+We use the test dataset for the final evaluation of the model.
+The target values of the test dataset are usually hidden from us.

-Typically, to develop an ML/DL algorithm using SGD, the following ingredients are required:
+To develop our data-driven models, the following elements are required:

-- Training data (inputs and targets)
+- Training data
-- a model
+- The model
-- an objective function
+- The loss function
-- an optimizer
+- The optimizer

 You can see the interaction between these elements in the following diagram:
 ![trainingloop](https://github.com/mravendi/mravendi.github.io/blob/master/images/tipstricks/trainingloop.png)

+The training process for deep learning algorithms is an iterative process.
+In each iteration, we select a batch of training data.
+Then, we feed the data to the model to get the model output.
+After that, we calculate the loss value.
+Next, we compute the gradients of the loss function with respect to the model parameters (also known as the weights).
+Finally, the optimizer updates the parameters based on the gradients.
+This loop continues.
+We also use a validation dataset to track the model's performance during training.
+We stop the training process when the performance plateaus.

 ### Fixing Random Seed Points